domtronn/all-the-icons.el/README.md

 ### Slow Rendering

-If you experience a slow down in performace when rendering multiple icons simultaneously, you can try setting the following variable
+If you experience a slow down in performance when rendering multiple icons simultaneously, you can try setting the following variable

 ```el